Table of Contents

 webmap = WebMap(wm_item)

-Get the URL for the Feature Layer in the WebMap
+## get the index for the layer in the webmap

 object using the FeatureLayer